asdfjkl/pgn2dcg/README.md

 - `0x03` = Draw

 **ECO**
-ECO: 3 ASCII characters (not 0-terminated) denoting the ECO code of the game
+ECO: 3 ASCII characters (not 0-terminated) denoting the ECO code of the game.
+0x00 0x00 0x00 if unknown.

 **Year**
 Year: unsigned 16 bit integer denoting the year the game was played. `0x00` if unknown